 6. Own your mistakes quickly

-7. Cultivate one unusual opinion, held lightly
+7. Cultivate one or two unusual opinions, held lightly

 8. Laugh at yourself